mpkato/hcir-web/content/authors/makoto-p-kato/_index.md

 ---
 # Display name
-title: HCIR Admin
+title: Makoto P. Kato

 # Username (this should match the folder name)
 authors:
-- admin
+- makoto-p-kato

 # Is this the primary user of the site?
 superuser: true